 The sprinkling on the priests is reminiscent of the sprinkling on the Altar of the Burnt Offering at the beginning of the ritual (v.
 11).
-Moses sprinkles oil both on the Altar and the priests; however, while Moses sprinkled the Altar seven time, and only with oil –Aaron and his sons are sprinkled with oil mixed with blood, and only once.
-The similarity between the two sprinklings creates a parallel between the Altar and the priests, which is also present in the physical space, and in the hierarchy of sanctity.
+Moses sprinkles oil both on the Altar and the priests; however, while Moses sprinkled the Altar seven times, and only with oil –Aaron and his sons are sprinkled with oil mixed with blood, and only once.
+The similarity between the two sprinklings creates a parallel between the Altar and the priests, which is also present in the physical space and in the hierarchy of sanctity.
 The sanctified space is divided into various levels, and so are the priests, whose levels of sanctity correlate with the spaces they inhabit.
-All priests can be present in the confines of the Tabernacle courtyard – but only the High Priest may enter the Holy of Holies.
+While all priests can be present in the confines of the Tabernacle courtyard, only the High Priest may enter the Holy of Holies.
 The parallel reappears in the blood rituals, as discussed below.

-The mixing of the oil and blood have also figurative meaning.
+The mixing of the oil and blood have also a figurative meaning.
 The blood stains the pristine priestly garments, which are new and unique, with red color.
 The oil alone would have stained the garments, but its visual effect is less significant.
-Together, the blood and oil mark the priests and their garments – perhaps even for the future, symbolizing their position as servants of the Tabernacle.
+Together, the blood and oil mark the priests and their garments, perhaps even for the future, symbolizing their position as servants of the Tabernacle.

 According to Lev.
-8, the garments were sprinkled toward the end of the ritual, after the wavingoffer (which is discussed below).
-This sequence of actions is different from the sequence in Exodus, where Moses is instructed to sprinkle the blood and oil immediately following the ritual involving the blood of the consecration offering (מילואים), after he sprinkles the blood of the ram on the Altar (Ex.
+8, the garments were sprinkled toward the end of the ritual, after the waving offering (which is discussed below).
+This sequence of actions is different from the sequence in Exodus, where Moses is instructed to sprinkle the blood and oil immediately after he sprinkles the blood of the ram on the Altar for the consecration offering (Ex.
 29:20-21).

 The sequence of actions in Exodus is logical from a practical standpoint: the blood of the ram is already in Moses’ hands, and he needs only to add the oil for sprinkling.